-Carrots are a wonderful way for your dogs or cats to receive beneficial fibers and vitamins!
+Carrots are a wonderful way for dogs to receive beneficial fibers and vitamins!
 They are a great source of Vitamin A, potassium, and fiber.
-They are even said to naturally clean your dog’s teeth.
+Carrots are even said to be a great addition to your pet’s dental health.
 It’s the perfect option for rewarding your dog’s good behavior with a low-calorie snack instead of a high-calorie treat!

-With carrots being low in fat, it’s a great option for dogs and cats who are looking to maintain a healthier weight.
-Cat’s bodies do not require vegetables in their diets since they thrive off of animal proteins.
-But it can be beneficial to use for dogs and cats in moderation as a low-calorie snack!
-We recommend baking or steaming and finely chopping up your carrots before providing them to your cat so it can be easily digested.
+With carrots being low in fat, it’s a great option for dogs who are looking to maintain a healthier weight.
+We recommend feeding carrots raw or cooked and chopping them into bite-sized chunks before providing them to your dog so it can be easily digested and prevent choking.

 Eggs are a great option for when your dog’s digestive tract is upset.
-They are the perfect source of digestible protein, riboflavin, and selenium.
+They are an excellent source of protein, essential amino acids, and fatty acids.
 Cats could also benefit from cooked eggs in moderation as they are a great protein supplement.
 It’s ideal to make sure that these eggs are fully cooked before feeding to your pet as raw egg whites can result in a biotin deficiency!

-Blueberries are a great source of fiber, phytochemicals, and Vitamin C. It is even said that adding antioxidants like the ones in blueberries to your dog’s diet could help reduce the effect of aging in the brain.
+Blueberries are a great source of fiber, phytochemicals, and Vitamin C. It is even said that adding antioxidants like the ones in blueberries to your dog’s diet could help with brain function in aging pets.
 Frozen or fresh blueberries are both safe options for your dog, but always make sure to wash them off before feeding!
 It is also important to monitor smaller dogs eating blueberries as it could be a choking hazard.

 4. Peanut Butter